 Though it was primarily used for training purposes within the U.S. military, other allied militaries would eventually use the aircraft in combat roles.

-The AT-6 was used by the United States Army Air Forces, United States Navy and British Royal Air Force during World War II, to train pilots.
-The AT-6 aircraft were single-engine, low-wing monoplane trainer aircraft that allowed the student and instructor to sit in tandem and could be fitted with bomb racks and reconnaissance cameras for additional training.
+US Army Air Forces, US Navy, and the British Royal Air Force used the AT-6/T-6 as a pilot and aerial gunner trainer during World War II.
+AT-6s were the aircraft used for the third and final phase of pursuit pilot training.
+The AT-6 aircraft are single- engine, low-wing monoplane trainers that allow the student and instructor to sit in tandem and could be fitted with bomb racks and reconnaissance cameras for additional training.
 Today, these aircraft are popular for airshow demonstrations.

 Serial Number: 039